rei/rei-cedar-docs/docs/patterns/status-notifications/Readme.md

     - Must provide At least one focusable UI element (i.e. Close button, primary button)
     - content container must be dismissible
     - On dismiss, must return focus to the next logical location in the page flow
+  - meet the standard color ratio requirements for both text (4.5:1) and activatable components (3.0:1).
 - **Should**
   - Be used for short messages to confirm an action
 - **Should not**